LeChatP/RootAsRole/README.md

 As an example lets run the passwd command in one shell, and check the list of privilges acquired by this program in another shell.

 ![Screenshot](doc/passwdprivi.png)

-We notice that passwd possesses the whole list of root privileges, which contitute a big security problem.
+We notice that passwd possesses the whole list of root privileges, which constitutes a big security problem.

 One can use our module to remove the bit s from executables but this will not work for all of them because some of them are coded to check the uid 0 and not the privilges.
 This is the case of passwd.
 In fact, passwd checks whether the real uid is 0 or not.
 When the real uid is 0 (i.e. process run by root user) the programs allows the root user to change the passwords of any user.
 When the real uid is not 0, then the user can change only his own password (for more information check the source code of passwfd and especially the variable amroot https://github.com/shadow-maint/shadow/blob/master/src/passwd.c).
 Passwd program must be thus modified to allow any user who has the convenient privilege to modify the passwords of other users.
 For example, an administrator may give the privilege cap_dac_override to user awazan only to modify the passwords other users by limiting the use of this privilege to passwd program.